 Studies have shown that most contraceptives have shown that there may not be any risk of gaining weight once you start using your choice of birth control.
 Even if you do gain weight, it is mostly due to water retention which goes away within a few months.
 But if you are still worried about gaining those extra pounds, then you can follow these simple tips that can prevent you from gaining those extra pounds and help you lead an overall healthy lifestyle.

 Every doctor in the world will say this without fail.
 No matter how many doctors you visit, they will all say and will continue to say that you must engage in physical activity to keep your body healthy.
 Physical activity is beneficial for not only losing weight, keeping your metabolism churning regularly, but also for providing a better lifestyle.
+Also, you may try resistance training.
+It is one of the best forms of exercise for weight loss, as it helps build muscle, and it takes more energy to build and maintain muscles than body fat.
+Therefore, building muscles may speed up your metabolic rate.

 - Drinking Water Daily